Best Pokémon to Use Rare Candy On - Pokémon GO Ranking

 Coverage / S+ to D Tiers

 All Pokémon are evaluated, including regular, Legendary, Mythical, Shadow, Mega, and Gigantamax forms (toggleable via filters).
 Tiers are distribution-based: S+ is roughly the top 7%, S the next 13%, and so on.
+Confirmed-spec unreleased Pokémon (Mega Mewtwo X/Y, Mega Falinks, etc.) from official Niantic datasheets are always included, keeping the bar chart in sync with the "Best 10 Choices" hero section.

 Data Sources

-Gym ratings (attack-focused), Raid ratings (combined Attack + Bulk metric, ER), Rocket Grunt fast-clear scores, Max Battle ratings (attack + bulk), and PvP per-league scores — all sourced from this site's per-mode rankings.
+Gym ratings (attack-focused), Raid ratings (combined Attack + Bulk metric, ER), Rocket Grunt fast-clear scores, Max Battle ratings (attack + bulk), and PvP per-league scores (pvpoke-based) — all sourced from this site's per-mode rankings.

-Last updated: May 03, 2026
+Last updated: June 13, 2026

 Top 10 by Use Case